 Discussion and Conclusion

-Overall, three key observations can be drawn from the survey findings.
-The first is that Australians have now outgrown the three longstanding ideological underpinnings of Australian urban politics (Halligan and Paris, 1984): the ratepayer ideology that drives local government’s focus on the three Rs; the localist ideology that places the suburb and neighbourhood as the sole focus of local politics; and the ideology of political neutrality or the ‘opposition to politics in local government’.
-Indeed, despite the broad levels of support (70 percent) for the view that local government should focus on providing only basic services and the high importance placed on the services of street cleaning and waste management, roads and bridges, footpaths and cycleways, and water, sewerage, stormwater, and drainage, Australians now have a more complex and expansive view of local government.
-This is something that comes across clearly in the high levels of overall support for local government to advocate for the community’s needs (93 percent), reflect community values (93 percent), deliver services that contribute to a healthier and fairer society (91 percent), and actively shape local identity and culture (86 percent).
+Read together, three key observations can be drawn from these survey findings.
+The first is that Australians have now largely outgrown the three longstanding ideological underpinnings of Australian urban politics (Halligan and Paris, 1984): the ratepayer ideology that drives local government’s focus on the three Rs; the localist ideology that places the suburb and neighbourhood as the sole focus of local politics; and the ideology of political neutrality or the ‘opposition to politics in local government’.
+Indeed, despite the broad levels of support (70 percent) for the view that local government should focus on providing only basic services and the high importance placed on the services of street cleaning and waste management; roads and bridges; footpaths and cycleways; and water, sewerage, stormwater, and drainage, Australians now have a more complex and expansive view of local government.
+In short, local government should not to restricted to providing only basic services to property or, put differently, social services are as significant to the remit of local government as basic services.
+This is a point that comes across clearly in the high levels of overall support for local government to advocate for the community’s needs (93 percent), reflect community values (93 percent), deliver services that contribute to a healthier and fairer society (91 percent), and actively shape local identity and culture (86 percent).

 These findings correlate broadly with the 2015 Australian Centre of Excellence for Local Government survey ‘Why Local Government Matters’ (Ryan et al., 2015).
-Indeed, despite the finding that 75 percent of respondents overall disagreed that local governments should focus on providing only basic services – essentially the inverse of our survey finding on the same question – it did find that more than nine in ten Australians overall agreed that local governments should deliver services that contribute to a healthier and fairer society and that they should be advocating for the needs of the local community.
-Read together, these findings challenge more traditional conceptions that the function of local government is ‘strictly to service property’ (Halligan and Paris, 1984: 61).
-Again, this was confirmed in our survey, with demonstrated overall majority support for socially-oriented services and initiatives to do with future planning, community development, lobbying higher governments, and climate change in particular rating high.
+Indeed, despite the finding that 75 percent of respondents overall disagreed that local governments should focus on providing only basic services – essentially the inverse of our survey finding on the same question – it did find that more than nine in ten Australians agreed that local governments should deliver services that contribute to a healthier and fairer society and that they should be advocating for the needs of the local community.
+Read together, their findings also challenge more traditional conceptions about the function of local government being ‘strictly to service property’ (Halligan and Paris, 1984: 61).
+This was confirmed in our survey, which demonstrated overall majority support for socially-oriented services and initiatives to do with future planning, community development, lobbying higher governments, and climate change in particular rating high.
+While these findings do need to be interpreted against a broader historical backdrop – which has seen the roles and expectations of local government ebb and flow from jurisdiction to jurisdiction at different periods in time – our survey does show that a majority of Australians are now demanding more of their local councils.